nhscc/problem-statements/2019/bdpa-elections-part-2.md

 * When the election opens if the election is not open yet

 ### Open and closed elections
+* The total number of voters participating in the election versus the total number of voters eligible to vote in the election.
 * For all possible choices in the election, show:
   * What the choice's IRV result is (sorted in descending order)
     * Next to that number, also show the total number of voters who picked it as their first choice in the beginning
   * Which choice is currently winning if the election is open or which choice has won if the election is closed
-  * The total number of voters who ranked each choice as their first choice versus the IRV result

 For example, suppose `Election #1` with options `["red", "green", "blue"]` has the following voter data: